xpack/web-jekyll/pages/intro.md

-systems is to add a complex auto-configure mechanism that is able to detect which tools/components are present, which versions, and with this input do its best to parametrise the process (for example a project build), to accomodate for all these differences.
+systems is to add a complex auto-configure mechanism that is able to detect which tools/components are present, which versions, and with this input do its best to parametrise the process (for example a project build), to accommodate for all these differences.

 This approach started with GNU _configure_, and today use even more complex solutions, like _CMake_ or _meson_ scripts.